muhammedahsanau/Tour-Management-System/README.md

-# Hotel-Management-System-CleanCode
+# Tour-Management-System-CleanCode
-This is Hotel Management System Clean Code
+This is Tour Management System Clean Code

-You have to add mongo db connecton url , as a connection string

 Go to the following link to see the swagger documentation after executing